 To supplement her PhD student stipend, Tessa worked as a helicopter underwater evacuation instructor, training soldiers and pilots for the Australian Defence Force.
 During this period, she also had the privilege of working on two natural history documentaries, one focusing on the interaction between bull sharks and crocodiles in South Africa’s estuaries, and the other a film about the spectacular reefs of Vamizi Island in Mozambique.

-Since completing her doctorate, Tessa has embarked on a new chapter, this time in marine conservation and research in East Africa, as the Principal Scientist and Programme Officer of Oceans Without Borders, working in conjunction with the Africa Foundation and &Beyond.
+Since completing her doctorate, Tessa has embarked on a new chapter, this time in marine conservation and research in East Africa, as the Principal Scientist and Programme Officer of Oceans Without Borders, a project partnership between &Beyond and Africa Foundation dedicated to marine conservation and community development in East Africa.

 - 2016 – 2017: Orpheus Island Research Station Teaching and Support Staff, James Cook University, Australia